MIDEAST STOCKS - Factors to watch - April 27

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-DUBAI, April 27 Here are some factors that may affect Middle East stock markets on Monday.
-Reuters has not verified the press reports and does not vouch of their accuracy.
+DUBAI, April 27 Here are some factors that may affect Middle East stock markets on Wednesday.
+Reuters has not verified the press reports and does not vouch for their accuracy.

 INTERNATIONAL/REGIONAL